 1. Say It Out Loud

-Talking out loud whenever I’m alone is now a daily ritual for me and a good one at that.
+Talking out loud when I’m alone is now a daily ritual for me.
 For me, it is like a prayer or a form of meditation.
-My daily monologue talks about everything that I’m grateful for, especially the positive things i’m doing because of my recovery.
+My daily monologues include voicing everything I’m grateful for.
 It’s really a “thank you” to my recovery.
-It continues to save my life.
+And it continues to save my life.

 2. Be Physical

 Yes, be physical.
 During my years of chronic drinking, being physical usually meant losing a bar-fight.
-Nowadays, being physical means regular exercise – a run in the park with my dog, a weekly trip to the gym, even a pickup baseball game with my friends.
-But it’s every single day.
-Doing physical exercise daily is proven to increase the “happy chemicals” in our brains, as well as making us healthier, fitter and stronger.
-The impact of those years of heavy drinking has been lessened by exercise and the benefits it brings.
-My doctor happily agrees with this too.
-It is medically proven that people exercising regularly experience greater self-confidence and optimism and less anxiety and depression.
-Note: It is possible to over exercise and it’s always recommended to talk with a doctor or health professional about what level of physical activity is best for you given where you are at.
+Nowadays, being physical means regular exercise.
+Finding ways to move my body varies; some days I enjoy a run in the park with my dog, a trip to the gym, or even a pickup baseball game with my friends.
+Doing physical exercise is shown to increase the “happy chemicals” in our brains.
+Exercising regularly is also linked to experiencing greater self-confidence and optimism along with less anxiety and depression.
+Note: It is possible to over exercise and it’s always recommended to talk with a doctor or health professional about what level of physical activity is best for you given your siutation.

 3. Eat, Drink & Be Merry

 Recovering addicts need to re-educate their brain signals when it comes to hunger.
-During the first stages of recovery, it is imperative that you don’t let yourself be too hungry, because our brains can’t tell the difference between being hungry r and crave alcohol and/or drug.
-By eating a good healthy diet, you will soon create the distinction.
-Secondly, if you’re not eating the right food, where are you going to find the energy for those park-runs with your four-legged friend?
-Seriously, eating correctly is just part of the “healthy body / healthy mind” principle.
+During the first stages of recovery, it is imperative that you don’t let yourself be too hungry.
+Our brains can’t tell the difference between being hungry and craving alcohol and/or drug.
+By nourishing yourself, you will soon be able to tell the distinction.

 And drinking?
 We all need to drink to hydrate ourselves properly.
 What we choose to drink, well… Lessons learned and all that.
 Hydrate yourself properly to keep the principle above going.